Nature of Position

 We will also consider an equivalent combination of education and experience that meets the stated qualifications.
 Please click here to view the full job description.

-Please submit an online application detailing your work experience and attach your certificate of completion of a System Operator training program, substation apprenticeship program, electric lineworker apprenticeship program, or Journey Lineworker card.
+Please submit an online application detailing your work experience and attach your certificate of completion of electric substation maintenance apprenticeship program.

 Applications will be evaluated and candidates whose qualifications are evaluated as “best qualified” will be invited to an examination process.
 The examination for this recruitment will consist of a questionnaire review and a structured oral interview panel.
 The questionnaire will be administered via email after the application review process and the interviews will be scheduled at a mutually convenient time for AMP and the applicant.